-Bedrock geology within the proposed scheme extents is recorded as Glen Fintaig Semipelite Formation (semipelite), and Fort William Formation (micaceous psammite and semipelite), which are metamorphic bedrock types (BGS GeoIndex).
+Bedrock within the scheme extents is comprised of 'Blair Atholl Dark Limestone' and 'Dark Schist Formations' (graphitic and metalimestone), which are metamorphic bedrock types (BGS GeoIndex).

-Superficial deposits within the scheme are recorded as Glaciofluvial Sheet Deposits (gravel, sand and silt), and Alluvium (clay, silt, sand and gravel) (BGS GeoIndex).
+Superficial deposits within the scheme extent are comprised of Alluvium (clay, silt, sand and gravel), which are sedimentary deposits (BGS GeoIndex).

-Soils recorded within the immediate vicinity of the scheme are mineral podzols (Scotland's Soils).
+Soils within the scheme extent are recorded as humus-iron podzols (Scotland's Soils).